openAMRobot/OpenAMR/docs/hardware/CAD_files/README.md

 - **Editing and improvements:** after opening the project, you can rename assemblies, edit, or improve the models.
 We encourage you to suggest improvements or report issues to the project.

+  ## Important notice for the sheet metal parts

+Sheet metal parts are subject to production variations.
+The current designs are based on the following coefficients and radii:

+- **Coefficient (K):** 0.47
+- **Sheet metal specifications:**
+  - **0.8 mm Sheet:** Radius (R) = 1.2
+  - **1.2 mm Sheet:** Radius (R) = 1.5
+  - **2.0 mm Sheet:** Radius (R) = 2.4

+### Post-production

+- Parts may be painted after bending.
+- Riveting nuts can be installed before painting if the threaded part is protected from the coating.
+- Screws installed without lock washers should be secured with a thread lock (e.g., Loxeal 55-03).

+**Note:** All components are highly interconnected and their functionality is dependent on one another.

+## MMP - Multipurpose Mobile Platforms

 ## Contributing

 If you wish to contribute to the project: